 Many of us are aware that breastfeeding offers many health benefits, yet the nursing journey isn’t always sunshine and rainbows for many new mothers.
 So, a lactation consultant is probably a new mother’s best resource, especially in the early days of her breastfeeding journey.

 Fonnie Lo, 58, assistant director of Thomson ParentCraft Centre, is an expert whom desperate mothers turn to when they need help with their breastfeeding issues.
-Since becoming a certified lactation consultant in 2004, the nurse by training has helped thousands of breastfeeding mothers deal with breast engorgement, low breastmilk supply and latching difficulties.
+Since becoming a certified lactation consultant in 2004, the nurse by training has helped an estimated 22,000+ breastfeeding mothers deal with breast engorgement, low breastmilk supply and latching difficulties.

 So, how can a woman breastfeed successfully?
 She must be consistent, persistent and persevere, Fonnie asserts.
 “Some mothers are able to breastfeed well from the time the baby is born, while some mothers take four to six weeks for their babies to learn proper latching.
 Don’t give up.”

 “Many people think that breastfeeding will not keep the baby full enough, especially when they see that babies who are breastfed need to be fed more frequently than babies who are fed with infant formula.”

 I’ve always been interested in this topic.
 I enjoy observing the mother and baby during breastfeeding and how both require practice to be successful at it.
 I also enjoy the challenge of helping mothers who face difficulties in breastfeeding.

 What about your own breastfeeding experience?

 I’ve only managed to fully breastfeed my two children for a month during my postnatal leave.
 As I was working in a Neonatal Intensive Care Unit in a regional hospital at that time, I was too busy to continue breastfeeding and expressing milk during working hours.